uikit/uikit-site/docs/pages/migration.md

 ### Heading Component

-In UIkit 3.1 the [Heading component](heading#size-modifiers) got refactored.
-Before it only had two size modifiers, now there are five: Small, Medium, Large, Xlarge and 2Xlarge.
-The old Primary and Hero classes are deprecated.
-To update your markup, just replace the following classes.
+In UIkit 3.1 the Primary and Hero classes in the [Heading component](heading#size-modifiers) were deprecated.
+Update your markup by replacing the following classes.

 | Deprecated           | Replace with        |
 |----------------------|---------------------|